Invinchevarrior/RCTlab/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the MIT License.

 ## Support

-For questions or issues, please open an issue on GitHub or contact the developer.
+For questions or issues, please open an issue on GitHub or contact the development team.